tempus2016/taskmate/README.md

 - If Streak Reset Mode is set to `reset`, missing a single day resets the streak to 0

 **Resources keep disappearing after restart**
-- Update to v1.1.2 or later — earlier versions had a bug where the resource manager deleted entries it didn't recognise
+- Update to v1.1.6 or later — a fix in v1.1.6 resolves a deeper root cause where resources were being wiped on startup by Lovelace's own storage load

 ---